Compensation for patient who suffered lingual nerve damage

 Reports were obtained from medical experts which confirmed that the lingual nerve damage was caused by sub-standard dental surgery and that due to the delay in identifying and treating her injury, the condition is now permanent and irreversible.
 A further report from a consultant psychiatrist assessed the impact of the injury on our client’s mental health.

 The hospital initially argued that wisdom tooth surgery always carries a risk and that the surgery had been performed to a reasonable standard.
 However, we strongly challenged their analysis and they eventually conceded that they were at fault.
-They accepted there had been an avoidable delay in identifying the linguinal nerve damage and providing specialist treatment to prevent her from suffering permanent symptoms.
+They accepted there had been an avoidable delay in identifying the lingual nerve damage and providing specialist treatment to prevent her from suffering permanent symptoms.

-Penny went on to negotiate an out of court settlement of the claim.
+We then went on to negotiate an out of court settlement of the claim.

-Linguinal nerve damage following wisdom tooth surgery
+Lingual nerve damage following wisdom tooth surgery